Information Publication Scheme Agency Plan

 - This will include an organisational chart and information about statutory appointments to the Board.

-- For statutory appointments, the TPB will publish the name of the person appointed and the position to which the person is appointed.
+- For statutory appointments, we will publish the name of the person appointed and the position to which the person is appointed.

 What we do

-- This will also include links to information sheets, proposed guidelines and explanatory papers relating to these functions and power.
+- This will also include links to information sheets, proposed guidelines, practice notes and explanatory papers relating to these functions and power.

 Our reports and responses to Parliament

-- This will include the full text of the TPB’s recent annual reports tabled in Parliament.
+- This will include the full text of our annual reports tabled in Parliament.

 Routinely requested information

-- This will include information in documents to which the TPB routinely gives access in responses to FOI requests.
+- This will include information in documents to which we routinely give access in response to FOI requests.

-- The TPB will clearly identify these documents in its disclosure log published under section 11C of the FOI Act – which requires agencies to publish information contained in documents to which the agency has provided access under the FOI Act.
+- We will clearly identify these documents in our disclosure log published under section 11C of the FOI Act – which requires agencies to publish information contained in documents to which the agency has provided access under the FOI Act.

-- This will include information about how and to whom a comment may be submitted by members of the public where the TPB undertakes public consultation on a particular matter.
+- This will include information about how and to whom a comment may be submitted by members of the public where we undertake public consultation on a particular matter.

-- This will include the name, telephone number and email address for a contact officer who can be contacted about access to the TPB’s information or documents under the FOI Act.
+- This will include the contact details to request access to our information or documents under the FOI Act.

 Other information to be published under the IPS

-The TPB will publish on the IPS section of its website other information that it holds (in addition to the information published under section 8(2) of the FOI Act), taking into account the objects of the FOI Act.
+We will publish other information that we may identify (in addition to the inforamtion published under section 8(2) of the FOI Act), taking into account the objects of the FOI Act.

 IPS compliance review

-The TPB will review the operation of its IPS from time to time and will conduct a review of its IPS compliance, in conjunction with the Information Commissioner, by 1 May 2016.
+We will review the operation of our IPS from time to time and will conduct a review of our IPS compliance, using self-assessment tools issued by the Information Commissioner or in reviews in conjunction with the Information Commissioner.